India – country of contrasts and opportunities

 The mining industry often causes conflict

 In our conversations with two Indian environmental organisations (the Centre for Science and Environment and Navdanya), we discussed Indian industry in general and the mining and agricultural industries in particular.
 Many states have considerable natural resources and extraction of these often creates conflict between mining companies and the local population.
 It is important for mines to be established in agreement with the local communities and in an environmentally responsible way.
-The Ethical Council also met a mining company to discuss these issues.
+The Council on Ethics also met a mining company to discuss these issues.

 Genetically modified seeds in agriculture